 Fifteen minutes after leaving the house, I found myself in a female emergency—adrift at sea without a tampon because I don’t know how to manage my life like a grown ass woman.
 I could see a CVS in the distance– but it required a left turn.
 I readied myself, made the turn, and almost plowed into the back of someone pulling out of a parking spot.
 Everything seemed suddenly very dangerous and I was unable to find a single decent parking spot until I ended up at a car mechanic next door.
 I sent Alex a text:

 Against all odds, I managed to make it to the store and find a box of tampons.
 As soon as I got in line I realized I should go ahead and buy the batteries I needed, but a troupe of 21-year old females had crowded in behind me.
-A nearby display boasted a 16-pack of AAs for only $89.10, which was totally worth it to keep the sorostitutes from stealing my place.
+A nearby display boasted a 16-pack of AAs for only $89.10, which was totally worth it to keep these female competitors from stealing my place.

 No sooner had I stacked the batteries on my tampon box did I realize that for $89.10 I could buy 29 jars of Nutella or half a cardigan from Anthropologie.
 It wasn’t worth it.
 But now I didn’t know what to do with them.
 The nubile predators crowded in behind me, discussing the latest cover of US Weekly.
 My mind was awash with desperation.